 ArtNow: The idea of entomology is an integral part of your oeuvre.
 What does it mean to you?
 What is the significance of the cockroach?

 Tazeen Qayyum: I use an image of a cockroach repeatedly in my work to simultaneously attract and repulse; commenting on human rights violations and fatalities as a result of war.
-The bug crept in my work back in 2002 when the US and its allies launched the war in terror full force, when people are killed like insects around the world, we question our own insensitivity and the diminishing value of human life.
+The bug crept in my work back in 2002 when the US and its allies launched the war in terror full force.
+When people are killed like insects around the world; we question our own insensitivity and the diminishing value of human life.
 Since then my work and its narrative has developed as we witnessed how the war progressed and its consequent effects.

 I take pleasure in creating metaphors, multiple layers of meaning and using subtle humor to address serious issues.
 I enjoy creating a forced and artificial order in my work that is similar to museum archival practices.
 I borrow the language of entomology, and reference insect museum displays, to explore how categories and classifications parallel the agendas of political propaganda.
-Using real entomology pins and labels, the insect images are open to inspection, investigation, are classified, labeled and eventually presented in display cases, a notion similar to how unfamiliar cultures are feared and classified.
-The labels offer significant yet vague text, derived from scientific facts on cockroaches, and war related facts and figures.
+Using real entomology pins and labels, the insect images are open to inspection and investigation, are classified, labeled and eventually presented in display cases, a notion similar to how unfamiliar cultures are feared and classified.
+The labels offer significant yet vague texts, derived from scientific facts on cockroaches, and war related facts and figures.
 Using universal pesticide warnings as my titles reference and evoke dehumanizing ideas.

 Selecting a cockroach in particular as my metaphor plays with the notion of ‘stereotyping the unknown’, a household pest that is universally detested and difficult to eradicate, shows an interesting contrast of beauty and grossness in my work, and a unique similarity to notions of religion and race based fright.

 AN: How has the progression from miniature artist to installation artist happened for you?
 Was it progression or experimentation with materials and spaces?